holyr00d/ascii-art/README.md

-run ascii.py add path to your image and .txt file with ascii art will be created on your desktop. then execute type ascii_image.txt file in CMD.
+run ascii.py add path to your image or url image. .png will be saved to your dsesktop

 Edit def enhance_color(color, factor=2.5):  # Increase factor to enhance color vibrance.